gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

   aria-label="Interactive order-5 magic square">
 </object>

-Magic squares have been known for millennia and are very well studied.
-By now, we have algorithms for constructing normal magic squares of every order $n>2$.
+Magic squares have been known for millennia and are now very well understood.
+We have algorithms for constructing normal magic squares of every order $n>2$.

 A magic hexagon applies the same idea to a hexagonal grid.
 Its cells form straight lines in three directions, and every such line must have the same sum.
-As with squares, a magic hexagon is called normal if it contains the consecutive numbers from $1$ to $3n^2-3n+1$, the total number of cells in a hexagon of order $n$.
+As with squares, a magic hexagon is called _normal_ if it contains the consecutive numbers from $1$ to $3n^2-3n+1$, the total number of cells in a hexagon of order $n$.

 <object
   type="image/svg+xml"